wguenter/website/README.md

 # VINCI website

-The website can be edited from within GitHub only and will be deployed at https://vinci-conf.org automatically on every commit to the master.
+The website can be edited from within GitHub only and will be deployed into the 'deploy' branch and published at https://vinci-conf.org automatically on every commit to the master.

 #### Deployment